Abwuds/retroSpecialization/README.md

 ## Project
-The goal of the retroSpecialization project is to back port the Generic Specialization as described in the project [Valhalla](http://openjdk.java.net/projects/valhalla/) to Java 7 and 8 projects.
+The goal of the retroSpecialization project is to back port the Generic Specialization as described in the project [Valhalla](http://openjdk.java.net/projects/valhalla/) to Java 7 and 8.
-The project is more a rewriter than a compiler since Java files have to first be compiled with the Valhalla's compiler and then rewritten by the retroSpecialization executable to be executed under Java 7 and 8.
+The project is more a rewriter than a compiler since Java files have to first be compiled with the Valhalla's compiler and then rewritten by the retroSpecialization executable to be executed on Java 7 and 8 VM.

 ## Example
 ```